-- (a) An employee, other than an eligible casual employee, who is the primary care giver, and who has completed 12 months continuous service with the employer or any Commonwealth, State or Territory public sector body or authority, shall be entitled from the anticipated birth date or for the purposes of adoption from the date of placement of the child, or from a later date nominated by the primary care giver, to paid parental leave at the base rate of pay that shall form part of the 52 week entitlement provided in subclause (2)(a) of this clause, as follows: - (i) twelve (12) weeks paid parental leave from 1 July 2007; and - (ii) fourteen (14) weeks paid parental leave from 1 July 2008. - (b) A pregnant employee can commence the period of paid parental leave any time from six weeks before the expected date of birth.

-- (c) An employee may take the paid parental leave specified in this subclause of this clause at half pay for a period equal to twice the period to which the employee would otherwise be entitled. - (d) Definitions
+- (a) An employee, other than an eligible casual employee, who is the primary care giver, and who has completed 12 months continuous service with the employer or any Commonwealth, State or Territory public sector body or authority, shall be entitled from the anticipated birth date or for the purposes of adoption from the date of placement of the child, or from a later date nominated by the primary care giver, to fourteen (14) weeks paid parental leave at the base rate of pay that shall form part of the 52 week entitlement. - (b) A pregnant employee can commence the period of paid parental leave any time from six weeks before the expected date of birth. - (c) An employee may take the paid parental leave specified in this subclause of this clause at half pay for a period equal to twice the period to which the employee would otherwise be entitled. - (d) Definitions